 Below are my two favorite real estate crowdfunding platforms.

-Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and now manages over $3.3 billion for over 400,000 investors.
+Fundrise: A way for all investors to diversify into real estate through private real estate funds.
+Fundrise has been around since 2012 and now manages over $3.3 billion for over 500,000 investors.
 For most people, investing in a diversified fund is one of the best ways to gain real estate exposure.
 With inflation picking up post pandemic, exposure is the most important thing.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 For those who have more capital and like to invest in specific commercial real estate projects, CrowdStreet is a great way to go.

-Both platforms are free to sign up and explore.
+Both platforms are Financial Samurai sponsors and Financial Samurai is a six-figure investor in Fundrise funds.
 I've personally invested $954,000 in real estate crowdfunding to earn income passively and diversify away from San Francisco real estate.

 For more nuanced personal finance content, join 60,000+ others and sign up for the free Financial Samurai newsletter.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.
 Everything is written based off firsthand experience.
 After-tax investment amounts by age is a FS original post.